top of page

 Tractor, Grader, & Road Maintenance News

-Many thanks to our snow-plowers for
+Many thanks to our snow-plowers and road-draggers for

-tackling the second heavy snow of the season.
+maintaining our roads.
 Please support their efforts by slowing into the turns and keeping an eye out for them and for neighbors clearing their driveways near the main road.

 Please stay safe on the roads inside and outside of Woodrock!